metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Required:

-- `destination_path` (String) The path where to store the backup (i.e. s3://bucket/path/to/folder)this path, with different destination folders, will be used for WALsand for data
+- `destination_path` (String) The path where to store the backup (i.e. s3://bucket/path/to/folder) this path, with different destination folders, will be used for WALs and for data

 Optional:

 - `azure_credentials` (Attributes) The credentials to use to upload data to Azure Blob Storage (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--azure_credentials))
-- `data` (Attributes) The configuration to be used to backup the data filesWhen not defined, base backups files will be stored uncompressed and maybe unencrypted in the object store, according to the bucket defaultpolicy. (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--data))
+- `data` (Attributes) The configuration to be used to backup the data files When not defined, base backups files will be stored uncompressed and may be unencrypted in the object store, according to the bucket default policy. (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--data))
-- `endpoint_ca` (Attributes) EndpointCA store the CA bundle of the barman endpoint.Useful when using self-signed certificates to avoiderrors with certificate issuer and barman-cloud-wal-archive (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--endpoint_ca))
+- `endpoint_ca` (Attributes) EndpointCA store the CA bundle of the barman endpoint.
+Useful when using self-signed certificates to avoid errors with certificate issuer and barman-cloud-wal-archive (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--endpoint_ca))
-- `endpoint_url` (String) Endpoint to be used to upload data to the cloud,overriding the automatic endpoint discovery
+- `endpoint_url` (String) Endpoint to be used to upload data to the cloud, overriding the automatic endpoint discovery
 - `google_credentials` (Attributes) The credentials to use to upload data to Google Cloud Storage (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--google_credentials))
-- `history_tags` (Map of String) HistoryTags is a list of key value pairs that will be passed to theBarman --history-tags option.
+- `history_tags` (Map of String) HistoryTags is a list of key value pairs that will be passed to the Barman --history-tags option.
 - `s3_credentials` (Attributes) The credentials to use to upload data to S3 (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--s3_credentials))
-- `server_name` (String) The server name on S3, the cluster name is used if thisparameter is omitted
+- `server_name` (String) The server name on S3, the cluster name is used if this parameter is omitted
-- `tags` (Map of String) Tags is a list of key value pairs that will be passed to theBarman --tags option.
+- `tags` (Map of String) Tags is a list of key value pairs that will be passed to the Barman --tags option.
-- `wal` (Attributes) The configuration for the backup of the WAL stream.When not defined, WAL files will be stored uncompressed and may beunencrypted in the object store, according to the bucket default policy. (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--wal))
+- `wal` (Attributes) The configuration for the backup of the WAL stream.
+When not defined, WAL files will be stored uncompressed and may be unencrypted in the object store, according to the bucket default policy. (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--wal))

 <a id="nestedatt--spec--backup--barman_object_store--azure_credentials"></a>
 ### Nested Schema for `spec.backup.barman_object_store.azure_credentials`